Hair highlighting: Frosting

 Frosting is a process of lightening strands of hair while leaving the adjacent hairs untreated.
 A highlighting cap may be used with this technique.
 Hair is pulled through holes in the cap and that hair is then lightened.
 The effects of this can give the hair a look that is "salt and pepper" with a decent amount of hair left untreated.
-It will create a stark contrast between the colors and will usually not resemble natural highlights.
+It creates a stark contrast between the colors and usually does not resemble natural highlights.
 This is a popular technique for those with shorter hair.

 Chunking

 Chunking is a style of highlight which is larger and thicker than a traditional highlight, rather than a method of creating highlights.
 Chunky highlights are generally offered in a wider variety of bold natural colors, as well as a large number of artificial, or unnatural, colors and are used to create more contrast, rather than subtle texture, as in traditional, thinner highlights.